Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Introduction

 \section{Introduction}

-Many \acrfull{ml} algorithms able to deal with classification tasks can be found in the literature.
-Although high predictive accuracy is the most frequently used measure to evaluate these algorithms, in many applications, easy interpretation of the induced models is also an important requirement.
-Good predictive performance and model interpretability are found in one of the most successful set of classification algorithms: \acrfull{dt} induction algorithms~\cite{Maimon:2014}.

-When applied to a dataset, these algorithms induce a model represented by a set of rules in a tree-like structure (as illustrated in Figure~\ref{fig:dt}).
-This structure elucidates how the induced model predicts the class of a new instance, more clearly than many other model representations, such as an \acrfull{ann}~\cite{Haykin:2007} or \acrfullpl{svm}~\cite{Abe:2005}.
-As a result, \acrshort{dt} induction algorithms are among the most frequently used \acrshort{ml} algorithms for classification tasks ~\cite{Wu:2009, Jankowski:2014}.
+\begin{sloppypar} As a consequence of the growing concerns regarding the development of responsible and ethical \acrfull{ai} solutions and the attendance of the requirements of new \acrshort{ai}-related legislation, such as the \acrfull{gdpr}~\citep{GDPR:2016}, model interpretability has become an essential issue in the \acrshort{ai} research agenda.
+Thus, when selecting a \acrfull{ml} algorithm for a new classification task, good predictive performance coupled with easy model interpretation favors the \acrfull{dt} induction algorithms~\citep{Maimon:2014}.
+These algorithms induce a model represented by a set of rules in a tree-like structure (as illustrated in Figure~\ref{fig:dt}).
+This structure elucidates how the induced model predicts the class of a new instance, more interpretable than many other model representations, such as an \acrfull{ann}~\citep{Haykin:2007} or \acrfullpl{svm}~\citep{Abe:2005}.
+As a result, \acrshort{dt} induction algorithms are among the most frequently used \acrshort{ml} algorithms for classification tasks ~\citep{Jankowski:2014,Wu:2009}. \end{sloppypar}